Representation of convex operators and their static and dynamic sandwich extensions: Introduction

 When dealing with a dynamic approach to pricing, we consider an information flow represented by a filtration $(\F_t)_{t \in [0,T]}$ $(T<\infty)$ and then a system of price operators is naturally appearing: $(x_{s,t})_{s,t\in\T}$, where $\T\subseteq [0,T]$.
 For the fixed times $s,t:\, s\leq t$ the price operator is $x_{s,t}: L_t \longrightarrow L_p(\F_s)$ where the domain is the subspace $L_t \subseteq L_p(\F_t)$.
 An important necessary property of these system of operators is \emph{time-consistency}, which models the consistency of prices or measures of risk over time.
 Namely, for $s \leq t\leq u$ and $X \in L_u$, the evaluation $x_{s,u}(X)$ at time $s$ is required to coincide with the two steps evaluation $x_{s,t}(x_{t,u}(X))$.

-The question we address is how to extend the whole family of operators, so that the domains reach the whole $L_p(\F_t)$ in such manner that time-consistency is preserved together with some sandwich property.
+The question we address is how to extend the whole family of operators, so that the domains reach the whole $L_p(\F_t)$ in such a manner that time-consistency is preserved together with some sandwich property.
 The \emph{sandwich property} itself is a control from above and below reasonably given on such operators, as it happens, in their own context, for the Hahn-Banach and K\"onig theorems.
 In applications this may assume various meanings.
 In \cite{AR}, \cite{ADR}, \cite{DE08} there are different studies on some aspects of the fundamental theorem of asset pricing with controls on tail events, first in a multiperiod market and then in a continuous time market.
 In \cite{BNDN} the majorant and minorant operators are linked to no-good-deal dynamic bounds and the corresponding pricing measures.
 From the application perspective, the feasibility of these pricing rules is directly linked to the existence of the corresponding \emph{time-consistent sandwich preserving extension} of the system of price operators.
-So far this connection has been explored only for linear pricing.
-The present paper provides fundamental results to address some questions related to convex pricing.
+So far this link has been explored only for linear pricing.
+The present paper provides fundamental results to address some questions related to convex pricing, e.g. no-good-deal bounds for convex pricing and its connections with indifferent pricing.

 We stress that to obtain a time-consistent extension it is not enough to collect all the extensions of the single operators in one family.
 It is only via some careful procedure of extension that we can obtain such result.